 Can’t get enough?
 Click here for even more photos and videos.

 Entry filed under: Counter Insurgency, Latin America, National Security and Defense, Photos, Skills and Training, Special Operations, Weaponry and Equipment.
-Tags: Brazil, Central America, Colombia, commando, Counter Insurgency, counter terrorism, Defense, Dominican Republic, Ecuador, El Salvador, Fuerzas Comando, Latin America, sniper, Southern Command, Special Forces, Special Operations.
+Tags: Brazil, Central America, Colombia, commando, Counter Insurgency, counter terrorism, Dominican Republic, Ecuador, El Salvador, Fuerzas Comando, Latin America, sniper, Southern Command, Special Forces, Special Operations, Topics.